 Absolutely!
 This happens quite often.
 Some of our most successful PROMYS participants were not accepted the first time they applied to the program.

-Boston University’s housing policy requires all students to be at least 14 by the first day of the program.
+Students should be at least 15 by the first day of the program.
 Most PROMYS students are older.
 Yes, students may attend the summer after they graduate high school.

 Unfortunately, they do.
 Such assistance is usually pretty transparent, and we will reject your application if we detect any unacknowledged assistance.
 PROMYS is for students who want to spend a summer struggling with problems far more challenging than those on the application.
 If you don't enjoy the application problems or cannot make progress on them, then this is not the right summer for you to attend PROMYS.
 It's not impossible to cheat successfully on your application, but if you have the talent to do that, why not use it more productively?